lalver1/pems/docs/development/README.md

 An active SSO session must be available to run the AWS commands, if it is not, run `aws sso login` inside the container to start a session.

 Running thes commands in the dev container is made possible by the mapping defined in the [compose file](https://github.com/compilerla/pems/blob/main/compose.yml#L23) that maps the host's AWS credentials folder to the dev container at `/home/caltrans/.aws`.
 For convenience, you can also set the default AWS profile that will be used in the dev container to `pems` as shown in [`.env.sample`](https://github.com/compilerla/pems/blob/main/.env.sample#L18).

+### Useful commands

+Deploying

+- `copilot svc deploy -n service-name` to [deploy a service](https://aws.github.io/copilot-cli/docs/commands/svc-deploy/) (local code and configuration) that has already been initialized

+Monitoring

+- `copilot svc show -n service-name` to [see the environment variables and other information](https://aws.github.io/copilot-cli/docs/commands/svc-show/) associated with a service
+- `copilot svc logs -n service-name --since 1h` to [see the logs](https://aws.github.io/copilot-cli/docs/commands/svc-logs/) for the past hour of a deployed service
+- `copilot svc exec -a app-name -e environment-name -n service-name` to [gain shell access](https://aws.github.io/copilot-cli/docs/commands/svc-exec/) to a running container